 This section contains details about Hearings to be held by the Standards Commission and the procedures to be followed.
-It also contains information about decisions the Standards Commission have made.
+It also contains information about decisions the Standards Commission has made and any interim suspensions in place.

 - LA/WL/1882 & NHS/Lo/1872